 Read This Before You Start – Or You Might Ruin Your Gear

 The best photography tricks use inexpensive items to create neat effects.
-But the worst will ruin your expensive gear.
+But the worst will ruin your Nikon, Sony, Gopro, or any of your priced gear.
 To avoid that, proceed with caution before modifying your gear.

-There’s an alarming number of potentially harmful photography hacks out there.
+There’s an alarming number of potentially harmful photography tips out there.
 Some suggest you apply lipstick, a glue stick, petroleum jelly, water, you name it, to the front of your camera lens.

 Camera lenses have all kinds of speciality coatings.
 Applying something to the front of that lens can ruin those coatings and wreck your lens.